shimaore/ccnq4/README.md

 * [acoustic-line](https://github.com/shimaore/acoustic-line), a CoffeeScript templating system to generate FreeSwitch XML configurations.
 * [esl](https://github.com/shimaore/), a Promise-based interface to FreeSwitch's event socket (inbound and outbound).
 * [docker.freeswitch](https://github.com/shimaore/docker.freeswitch), [docker.couchdb](https://github.com/shimaore/docker.couchdb), etc. -- ccnq4 will rely on docker.io instead of Debian packages which were the norm for ccnq3.
-* [spicy-action](https://github.com/shimaore/spicy-action) is a web an] Socket.IO proxy to allow clients, back-ends, and CouchDB, to exchange data.
+* [spicy-action](https://github.com/shimaore/spicy-action) is a web and Socket.IO proxy to allow clients, back-ends, and CouchDB, to exchange data.
 * [nifty-ground](), the sniffer trace tool, integrated with `spicy-action`, delivered as a Docker.IO container.
 * [useful-wind](https://github.com/shimaore/useful-wind), a middleware-based framework to build applications for FreeSwitch.
 * [thinkable-ducks](https://github.com/shimaore/thinkable-ducks), a Docker.IO image that extends `useful-wind` with a web interface and event notifications (to the `spicy-action` proxy) and embeds FreeSwitch.